Story and tone

 Final verdict

 M3GAN is by all accounts an antagonist and comes across as a dangerous blend of Chucky and HAL 9000.
 Still, it’s an antagonist you’ll root for to the end.
-First, the movie makes you supplicate for a effect( which means she has to survive ever), and second, how can you not bed for a enough doll who punishes raiders with the coolness of Anton Chigurh and the fineness of Taylor Swift?
+The film makes you root for her survival, and it’s hard not to cheer for a doll who punishes with chilling precision.
 The campaign launched successfully, and fans voted the new anti-heroine into place the film’s marketing, to be fair, worked brilliantly.

 Discussion (0)